|Date of Issue||01/11/2019|

 - providing and allowing different coloured transparencies with which to view assessment papers

 Reasonable adjustments must be approved before any assessment activity takes place.
-The use of reasonable adjustment/s will not be taken into consideration during the assessment of a learner’s work.
+The use of reasonable adjustment/s will not be taken into consideration during the assessment of a Apprentice’s work.

-TQUK and recognised centres are only required by law to do what is ‘reasonable’ in terms of giving access.
+TQUK and approved Training Providers are only required by law to do what is ‘reasonable’ in terms of giving access.
 What is reasonable will depend on the individual circumstances, cost implications and the practicality and effectiveness of the adjustment.
 Other factors, such as the need to maintain competence standards and health and safety, will also be taken into consideration.

 Definition of special considerations